If You See a Teal Pumpkin on Halloween, This Is What It Means

 Here's everything you need to know about these blue-hued pumpkins!

 As Halloween gets closer, you’re sure to see plenty of orange pumpkins on stoops and porches.
-But what about teal pumpkins?
-Find out why these non-traditional pumpkins are much more than decor and what important purpose they serve.
+But what if you see a teal pumpkin?
+These non-traditional pumpkins are much more than decor, and they serve an important purpose.

 The Teal Pumpkin Project

 The Teal Pumpkin Project is an effort by the Food Allergy Research & Education (FARE) organization to raise awareness of food allergies and promote inclusion of all trick-or-treaters during the Halloween season.
 This project originated as a local activity by the Food Allergy Community of East Tennessee and has since become a worldwide event.
 According to FARE, teal is the color for food allergy awareness and has been used to raise awareness about food-related medical conditions for 20 years.
 Those who participate in the project place a teal painted pumpkin outside their door and provide non-food treats to trick-or-treaters on Halloween.

 The incidence of food allergies is on the rise.
 According to FARE, one in 13 children has a food allergy.
 Even tiny amounts of allergens can cause serious, if not life-threatening, reactions in those affected by food allergies.
 Traditional Halloween candy and chocolate treats are rife with common food allergens, including ingredients derived from wheat, eggs, soy, nuts and milk.
 Participating in the Teal Pumpkin Project allows children who are affected by food allergies to still participate in Halloween trick-or-treating activities and not feel left out from the festivities.

 Do your little ones have allergies?
 Try whipping up one of these kid-friendly allergen-free treats.